-The slight slippage in the South Carolina bar passage rate of our graduates, noted in the 2013 BluePrint, has been reversed.
-A year ago, among May 2012 graduates taking the July 2012 South Carolina bar exam, the pass rate was 81%.
-This year, among May 2013 graduates taking the July 2013 South Carolina bar exam, the pass rate increased to 88%.
-The overall state pass rate for all exam takers (regardless of school) was 69.17% in July 2012 and 76.38% in July 2013.
-Partial information received from other states continues to indicate that graduates leaving South Carolina also pass the bar exam in high percentages.
-A full-time staff member at the School of Law has developed a voluntary program designed to assist third-year students in preparing for the bar exam.
+The South Carolina bar passage rate of our graduates continues to fluctuate, generally in the low-to-mid 80% range.
+Among May 2012 graduates taking the July 2012 South Carolina bar exam, the pass rate was 81%.
+Among May 2013 graduates taking the July 2013 South Carolina bar exam, the pass rate increased to 88%.
+This past year, 80% of the May 2014 graduates taking the July 2014 South Carolina bar exam passed.
+The overall state pass rate for all exam takers (regardless of school) was 69.17 % in July 2012, 76.38% in July 2013, and 71.07% in July 2014.
+A full-time staff member at the School of Law provides a semester-long voluntary program designed to assist third-year students in preparing for the bar exam.

-(5) Annual per capita average of faculty publications authored by full-time tenured and tenure-track faculty and published in top-50 law reviews or top-three specialty journals within a field (as defined by the Washington and Lee University Law School annual rankings of legal journals)
+(5) Annual per capita average of faculty publications authored by full-time tenured and tenure-track faculty and published in top-50 law reviews or top-five specialty journals within a field (as defined by the Washington and Lee University Law School annual rankings of legal journals)

 It remains difficult to identify a single reliable measure of scholarship quality and quantity.
-Difficulties arise both in acquiring equivalent data from other law schools and in ensuring that the parameters chosen are the best for the measures sought.
-In 2013, we were able to obtain data from two peer schools, but in 2014 only one school would provide similar data.
-The count of articles can vary because of productive faculty becoming involved in a longer-term project such as a book.
-Three faculty currently are drafting major books under contracts with NYU Press (Zug), Oxford University Press (Said), and Yale University Press (Crocker).
-Others are drafting major national casebooks.
-Associate Dean Eichhorn has instituted "works in progress" luncheons and has worked closely with faculty to assist in their publication efforts.
+As a part of the accreditation self-study process, a working group within the school is attempting to identify appropriate measures of scholarly productivity.
+Difficulties arise both in acquiring equivalent data from other law schools and in ensuring that the parameters chosen provide an appropriate measure of productivity.
+In 2014, we were able to obtain data from two peer schools (Missouri and Kentucky), but have been unable consistently to receive comparable data from the same peer or peer-aspirant schools.
+In 2013, we received data only from LSU and for the two years prior we received data from Tennessee and LSU.
+Although the raw numbers suggest a downward trend in top-50 articles over the past several years, we believe those numbers are misleading as to scholarly productivity.
+Several very productive faculty have been working on books over the past two years, rather than writing law review articles.
+Five faculty published books in 2014, including three books under contracts with NYU Press (Zug), Oxford University Press (Said), and Yale University Press (Crocker).
+Associate Dean Miller has continued "works in progress" luncheons and has worked closely with faculty to assist in their publication efforts.
 New faculty receive senior mentors, and the School of Law has encouraged and funded faculty travel to speak at other schools and develop national reputations.